top of page

 FAQs - Salty Wind

 Yes.
-Our accordion shutters are coated for such weather conditions.
+Our shutters are coated for such weather conditions.

 Which kind of shutters need maintenance?

-All of them, very six months (twice a year), and always before hurricane season begins.
+All of them, every six months (twice a year); before and after hurricane season.

 • Avoiding proper maintenance will damage the joints of any kind of product, regardless of the brand, which will have a long-term impact on the units, affecting its warranty, and finally, your safety.

-• Even windows need to be clean from time to time.
+• Even windows need to be clean and oiled from time to time.

 • If your shutters are damaged due to lack of maintenance, your warranty is voided.